colabottles/toddl/posts/enough-with-dark-patterns-already.md

 The history of the term "dark patterns" as far as I can tell goes back to 2010 when Harry Brignull, a UX designer set up darkpatterns.org, a resource to highlight patterns and anti-patterns on the web.

-Brignull since then has rebranded his site to deceptive.design in an attempt to use a more inclusive term for the pratice of deception and deceiving users.
+Brignull since then has rebranded his site to deceptive.design in an attempt to use a more inclusive term for the practice of deception and deceiving users.

 Many articles can be found if you search for the term "dark Pattern" and some even highlight Brignull and his steering away from a term that is exclusionary and harmful.
 These articles want to _"stick to calling them dark patterns"_ because _"the term dark pattern has more traction"_ [to quote one article](https://www.comparitech.com/blog/information-security/dark-patterns/).